Culture Club: 1981–1983: Formation and Kissing to Be Clever

 In 1981, Blitz Club regular Boy George occasionally sang with the group Bow Wow Wow, performing under the stage name Lieutenant Lush with the group.
-After his tenure with the group ended, George decided to start his own band and enlisted bassist Mikey Craig, drummer Jon Moss (formerly of The Damned and Adam and the Ants), and finally guitarist Roy Hay joined the group.
-The band originally called themselves Sex Gang Children, which would quickly be abandoned and adopted by another band.
+George began to get attention with his occasional performances with the group, much to the dismay of the group's lead singer Annabella Lwin.
+After his tenure with that group ended, George decided to start his own group.
+First he enlisted bassist Mikey Craig and next drummer Jon Moss (formerly of the Damned and Adam and the Ants).
+Guitarist Roy Hay would then join the band.
+They originally called themselves The Sex Gang Children, which would quickly be abandoned and adopted by another band.

-Realizing they had an Irish gay man as the lead singer, a black Briton on bass, a blond Englishman on guitar and keyboards, and a Jewish drummer, they eventually decided to name the group Culture Club.
+Realizing they had an Irish gay man as the lead singer, a black Briton on bass, a blond Englishman on guitar and keyboards, and a Jewish drummer, they came up with the name Culture Club.
 The group recorded demos, which were paid for by EMI Records, but the label was unimpressed and decided not to sign the group.
-Virgin Records heard the demos and signed the group in the UK, releasing their albums in Europe, while Epic Records released their albums in the United States and much of the rest of the world.
+Virgin Publishing heard the demos and signed the group to a songwriting contract.
+Virgin Records then offered the group a recording deal, releasing the albums in Europe, while Epic Records released their albums in North America and much of the rest of the world.

 The band released two singles in May and June 1982, "White Boy" and "I'm Afraid of Me", though both failed to chart.
-In September of that year, the group released their third single, "Do You Really Want to Hurt Me", a reggae-influenced number, which became one of their biggest hits.
+In September of that year, Virgin released their third single, "Do You Really Want to Hurt Me", a reggae-influenced number, which became one of their biggest hits.
 The song went to No. 1 in the UK in late 1982 and became an international smash, topping the charts in twenty-three countries (No. 2 in the US), and the top ten in several more countries.

 The band's 1982 debut on Top of the Pops created tabloid headlines, which focused on George's androgynous style of dress and sexual ambiguity.
 Magazines began to feature George prominently on their covers.
-Pete Burns, lead singer of the new wave band Dead or Alive, would later claim he was the first to wear braids, big hats, and colourful costumes, but George would cut back with a sharp-tongued remark, "It's not who did it first, it's who did it better."
+Pete Burns, lead singer of the pop band Dead or Alive, would later claim he was the first to wear braids, big hats, and colorful costumes, but George would cut back with a sharp-tongued remark, "It's not who did it first, it's who did it better."

 The band's debut album, Kissing to Be Clever (UK No. 5, US No. 14) was released in October 1982, and the follow-up single, "Time (Clock of the Heart)", became another Top 10 hit in the US (Number 2) and UK (Number 3).
 "I'll Tumble 4 Ya" also became a Top Ten hit in the US (Number 9) and in Canada.
 This gave Culture Club the distinction of being the first group since The Beatles to have three Top Ten hits in America from a debut album.
-Kissing to Be Clever sold over 1.5 million copies in the US, being certified platinum.
+Kissing to Be Clever was certified platinum in US for 1 million shipped copies.